EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Let's Make Bread

-To illustrate how ZIO can assemble our programs, we will use it to make and eat `Bread`, and later `Toast`. [^footnote]
+To illustrate how ZIO can assemble our programs, we make and eat `Bread`. [^footnote]
 [^footnote]: Although we are utilizing very different tools with different goals, we were inspired by Li Haoyi's excellent article ["What is Functional Programming All About?"](https://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html)

 ```scala 3 mdoc:silent